 Warden T.B.
 Catlin and Deputy Warden Fred Menhennett - Marquette Branch Prison

-December 12, 1921: This was the first time in the history of the department that employees of a Michigan prison were killed by inmates.
+December 12, 1921: This was the only time in the history of the department that a Warden and Deputy Warden of a Michigan prison were killed by inmates.
 Warden T.B.
 Catlin and Deputy Warden Fred Menhennett, of the Marquette Branch Prison, were both stabbed by prisoners.
 Menhennett died at the scene, while Catlin lived for six more weeks.